cisagov/LME/README.md

 systemctl start wazuh-agent
 ```

+If your linux wazuh agent doesn't start check the error with

+systemctl status wazuh-agent.service

-If your linux wazuh agent doesn't start because your "MANAGER_IP" is invalid, set it to the same IP address as your wazuh manager.
+If the Wazuh agent did not start becasue the "MANAGER_IP" is invalid, set it to the same IP address as your wazuh manager.
 Or edit the server address manually at /var/ossec/etc/ossec.conf.

 ### Deploy Wazuh Agent On client Machine (Windows)